The Stories Behind Moroccan Rugs: Meet the Artisans

 The Beni Ourain rugs are thick, plush wool rugs that feature abstract diamond and square designs in earthy colors.
 Traditionally used by the Beni Ourain tribe as bedding, these rugs are super soft and last for generations.

 Boujad rugs have a similar style but often feature more intricate, curvilinear patterns in vibrant reds, blues, and yellows.
-The Boujad tribe is known for using natural dyes to create rugs that are just as durable as they are decorative.
+The Boujaad tribe is known for using natural dyes to create rugs that are just as durable as they are decorative.

 Kilim rugs have a flat weave and geometric designs in primary colors.
 The Kilim technique produces a thinner, more flexible rug.
 Kilims are popular for layering on top of carpets or using as wall art.
 They’re also very affordable, ranging from $50 to $500 for a 5x7 rug.